 There's nothing like a beach day.
 The long expanses of sand.
 The sound of the ocean breathing in and out.
-The salty air, giving you those perfect beachy waves - everyone loves an effortless look.
+The salty air, giving your hair those perfect beach-swept waves - everyone loves an effortless look.

-However, while we all can't escape to the beach you can still get those dreamy waves at home thanks to Beachwaver.
-This female-founded, responsible haircare brand is the place to go for the ultimate curling irons.
+While most of us can't escape to the beach right now, you can still get those dreamy waves at home thanks to Beachwaver.
+This female-founded, responsible haircare brand is the place to go for the ultimate in curling irons.
 You can touch up your natural waves or start from scratch.

 The Midnight Rose 3B Waver heats up in just 30 seconds and packs easy for all your destination travels.
-They have a range of other curlers in different barrel sizes to work with all hair types and textures.
-Beachwaver's got your hair covered no matter where you go.
+There's a range of curlers in varying barrel sizes for all hair types and textures.
+Beachwaver's got your hair covered no matter where you're headed.

-If you can make your way to the sea and sand we also have a few must-see beach recommendations.
-Mix it up and branch out with these unique coasts.
+And if you can manage to make your way to the sea and sand here are few must-see beach recommendations.
+Mix it up and branch out on these unique coasts.

 Here are some of the world's strangest shores waiting for you to explore: